Oz, McCormick still neck and neck in Pa. GOP Senate primary

 Associated Press

 HARRISBURG, Pa.
-(AP) — Heart surgeon-turned-TV celebrity Dr. Mehmet Oz and former hedge fund CEO David McCormick went into Wednesday essentially tied in Pennsylvania’s hotly contested Republican nomination for an open U.S. Senate seat, expected to be among the nation’s most competitive races in the fall.
+(AP) — Heart surgeon-turned-TV celebrity Dr. Mehmet Oz and former hedge fund CEO David McCormick spent Wednesday essentially tied in Pennsylvania’s hotly contested race for the Republican nomination to fill an open U.S. Senate seat.
+It’s also expected to be among the party’s most competitive races with the Democrats in the fall.

-The contest was within a couple thousand votes overnight, out of more than 1.2 million cast.
-Trailing in a distant third place in the seven-person GOP primary field was conservative activist Kathy Barnette.
+Oz led McCormick by 1,723 votes Wednesday, out of more than 1.3 million votes counted.
+There were tens of thousands of votes left to be counted, including at least 22,000 mail ballots and an unknown number of votes cast on election day.

-The Associated Press has not called the race.
-Some counties had yet to tabulate all of their mail-in ballots and the counting of provisional, overseas and military absentee ballots could last all week.
+Statewide, McCormick was doing better than Oz among mail ballots, while Oz was doing better among votes cast on election day.
+Counties also must still count provisional, overseas and military absentee ballots before they certify their results to the state by next Tuesday’s deadline.

-There is no runoff law in Pennsylvania.
-But the race was close enough to trigger Pennsylvania’s automatic recount law, with the separation between Oz and McCormick inside the 0.5% margin that prompts an order by the state’s top election official.
+The race was close enough to trigger Pennsylvania’s automatic recount law, with the separation between the candidates inside the law’s 0.5% margin.

-Oz and McCormick emerged at their election night watch parties after midnight to say they would have to wait for vote-counting to resume Wednesday to determine a winner, with each saying he was confident of victory.
-There are no plans for either candidate to make a public appearance, though former President Donald Trump has encouraged Oz to preemptively declare victory.
-Oz has not made any suggestion that he will do so.
+Oz and McCormick emerged at their election night watch parties after midnight to say they would have to wait for vote-counting to resume, with each saying he was confident of victory.
+Former President Donald Trump encouraged Oz to preemptively declare victory. but Oz has made no indication of doing so.

 The state’s lieutenant governor, John Fetterman, won the Democratic nomination hours after undergoing surgery to implant a pacemaker with a defibrillator to help him recover from a stroke he suffered on Friday.